 The result is a significant cost reduction in the candidature budgets, which are projected to be over 75 per cent lower than the average budgets for the 2018 and 2022 Candidates.

 The Candidate Cities 2026 have publicly expressed their appreciation for the new reforms, and cited them as a major factor in their decision to apply to host the Games.

 The Cities have the right of response to the report.
-Any additional information received the Evaluation Commission will be shared with the IOC Members ahead of the election.
+Any additional information received by the Evaluation Commission will be shared with the IOC Members ahead of the election.

 On 24 June, the IOC membership will have the opportunity to hear from the Commission and the Candidate Cities, which will include detailed question-and-answer sessions during a technical briefing in the morning.
 In the afternoon, the Candidate Cities will make a final presentation during the 134th IOC Session, before the vote and the host city announcement.

-* Cities are listed in the order of drawing of lots as performed the IOC Executive Board.
+* Cities are listed in the order of drawing of lots as performed by the IOC Executive Board.